Title: | Estimation of Model-Based Predictions, Contrasts and Means |

 # lme4 model data(mtcars) model <- lme4::lmer(mpg ~ hp + (1 | carb), data = mtcars) random <- estimate_grouplevel(model) random # Visualize random effects plot(random) # Show group-specific effects estimate_grouplevel(model, deviation = FALSE) # Reshape to wide data so that it matches the original dataframe... reshaped <- reshape_grouplevel(random, indices = c("Coefficient", "SE")) # ... and can be easily combined alldata <- cbind(mtcars, reshaped) # Use summary() to remove duplicated rows summary(reshaped) # Compute BLUPs estimate_grouplevel(model, type = "total")

-Estimate average value of response variable at each factor levels.
+Estimate average value of response variable at each factor level.
 For

 plotting, check the examples in visualisation_recipe()